For Better Content, Map Your Obsessions

 - Divide into small groups and then give each group a sheet of paper.
 Label one side brand and one side audience.
 (If your team is very small, work as individuals through step four.)

 - Turn your paper to the side labeled audience.
 Spend another 15 minutes brainstorming the topics, things, and ideas your target audience cares about and finds useful or interesting.
 It may be helpful to think about your audience’s challenges, pain points, and goals.
 Record everything you think of.
-Get as granular with your ideas as you’d like.
+Be as detailed with your ideas as you see fit.

 - At the end of both brainstorming sessions, reconvene to discuss your ideas as a large group.
 Plot all ideas on a whiteboard and begin to draw connections between the two lists.